LedgerHQ/ledger-live/libs/coin-evm/docs/evm-family-integration-process/README.md

   - Sending and receiving coins
   - Viewing transaction history
   - Token support, enabling interactions with the blockchain tokens
-- Use of public RPC node and explorer (etherscan-like or blockscout-like).
+- Use of public RPC node and explorer (etherscan-like).
 This should be specified in the corresponding Jira Epic
   - To find a public node, you can use https://chainlist.org/ for example
-  - To find a public explorer, you can use https://blockscan.com/ (etherscan-like) or https://www.blockscout.com/
+  - To find a public explorer, you can use https://blockscan.com/ (etherscan-like) for example
 - The [Ethereum embedded app](https://github.com/LedgerHQ/app-ethereum) must handle this new network

 ## Live codebase update